Ritika821/Indian-Suicide-Excel-Data-Analysis/README.md

 <a><img src="https://github.com/Ritika821/Indian-Suicide-Excel-Data-Analysis/blob/main/Graphs/5%20Years%20Trend%20Dashboard/Top%205%20State.png" height="200">
 </a></p>

-5. In state Maharashtra, the total number of suicide is higher than other states/uts i.e. 113730 in 2022 whereas the state with the lesser number of suicides is Lakshadweep i.e. 2 suicides in 2022 which is best thing for the state.
+5. In state Maharashtra, the total number of suicide is higher than other States/UTs i.e. 113730 in 2022 whereas the state with the lesser number of suicides is Lakshadweep i.e. 2 suicides in 2022 which is best thing for the state.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Indian-Suicide-Excel-Data-Analysis/blob/main/Graphs/Methods%20or%20Causes%20Dashboard/Total%20States%20or%20UTs.png" height="200">
 </a></p>

-6. The method of hanging is used by most of the suicidal victim in India in the year 2022 wheras the method of touching electric wire is mostly used for suicides.
+6. The method of hanging is used by most of the suicidal victim in India in the year 2022 whereas the method of touching electric wire is mostly used for suicides.
 In Maharashtra, the method that is common for doing suicide is by hanging only in 2022.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Indian-Suicide-Excel-Data-Analysis/blob/main/Graphs/Methods%20or%20Causes%20Dashboard/Mode%20or%20Methods.png" height="200">